hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 3 rows in set (0,282 sec)
 ```

-The MySQL database repo has the *test* folder that contains a list of scripts for populating data records and testing the contents.

 T﻿yping the following command to populate a sample *employees* data to the database:

 ```markdown